cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ## Configuration via a PVC template

-To further customize the generated PVCs, you can provide a PVC template inside the Custom Resource, like in the following example:
+To further customize the generated PVCs, you can provide a PVC template inside the custom resource, like in the following example:

 ```yaml